Aerosol Cans / Paint Cans

 With Waste Partners commingle recycle program, you do not need to separate the glass, cans or plastic, you can commingle the glass, cans and plastic in the recycling container.

-- Plastic Containers: bottles, jars, jugs with a neck, and tubs are made of plastic that can be recycled.
+Bottles and jugs with a neck are most likely to be made of plastic that can be recycled.
 (Remove pumps and metal handles, rinse clean.
 No automotive fluid containers, hazardous material containers, plastic bags, landscape edging, plant containers or plastic furniture).

-- The code number on the bottom of plastic packaging is often mistaken as a guide to the recyclability of the plastic.
+The code number on the bottom of plastic packaging is often mistaken as a guide to the recyclability of the plastic.
 The code on the bottom is a “Resin Identification Code” that identifies the type of plastic that is used to produce the packaging.
-Not all types of plastic can be recycled, commonly accepted plastics for recycling have a 1, 2, 4 or 5 Resin Identification Code.

-- Newspapers/Magazines/Mail: Place in a separate paper bag and set next to or on top of your recycling container.
+Place in a separate paper bag and set next to or on top of your recycling bin.
+No need to separate if you have a single stream cart.

 Visit the Waste Partners Facebook page to see where your recycling ends up!